-The dependent variable is daily stock market returns (S&P500)7, sourced from Refinitiv Eikon Datastream.
+The dependent variable is daily stock market returns (S&P500), sourced from Refinitiv Eikon Datastream.
 The primary independent variable is standardized fake news, calculated as each daily value minus the mean number of fake news during the sample period, divided by the standard deviation of the series.
-As discussed previously, we anticipate a positive parameter coefficient for b_i .
-Throughout all estimations in this study, we include control variables for one-day lagged stock market returns, considering the short-term reversal effect (Jegadeesh, 1990).8 These lagged returns also help to control whether market events prompt reactions that lead to the dissemination of fake news by Donald Trump (Machus et al., 2022).
-Additionally, we include a control variable for the impact of COVID-19, represented by a dummy variable that equals one from February 3, 2020, when Trump declared a health emergency due to the coronavirus, and zero otherwise.9 As mentioned earlier, we only consider fake news related to the economy; therefore, Trump's fake news about COVID-19 is not included in our sample.
-We introduce dummy variables for the day of the week, month, and year to capture any potential seasonality in stock market returns, such as the Monday effect (e.g., French, 1980).
-Given that the number of fake news instances may exhibit autocorrelation within nearby
+As discussed previously, we anticipate a positive parameter coefficient for $b_1$ .
+Throughout all estimations in this study, we include control variables for one-day lagged stock market returns, considering the short-term reversal effect (Jegadeesh 1990).
+These lagged returns also help to control whether market events prompt reactions that lead to the dissemination of fake news by Donald Trump (Machus, Mestel, and Theissen 2022).
+Additionally, we include a control variable for the impact of COVID-19, represented by a dummy variable that equals one from February 3, 2020, when Trump declared a health emergency due to the coronavirus, and zero otherwise.
+As mentioned earlier, we only consider fake news related to the economy; therefore, Trump's fake news about COVID-19 is not included in our sample.
+We introduce dummy variables for the day of the week, month, and year to capture any potential seasonality in stock market returns, such as the Monday effect (e.g. French 1980).
+Given that the number of fake news instances may exhibit autocorrelation within nearby periods due to the repetition of the same fake news, we estimate cluster standard errors per year across all our estimations, following the approach outlined by Petersen (2009).